The Catholic Church in Australia is having a ‘plenary council’ What’s that?

 It does not identify specific proposals for reform or renewal of the Church in Australia.
 Those will come later.

 Instead, it says that “in identifying and considering these various topics the skeleton of an agenda for the first formal assembly of the Plenary Council begins to emerge.
 Ongoing discernment of these topics, and others which have arisen in the course of the Plenary Council journey so far, will sharpen our awareness of the complexity of the current situation of the Church in Australia.
 This will enable us to recognise more clearly, and specify in a formal agenda, the particular areas which need to be explored in the first Assembly in October 2021.”

 Is The Pillar going to cover the first assembly meeting of the provincial council from Australia?

 How is this different from the synod in Germany?

 That’s a good and interesting question.
 Generally speaking, a synod is a non-binding meeting gathered to discuss issues, whereas a council is a gathering with the power to make binding norms.

-But there’s an irony to the synods and councils taking place on the global stage right now: While the “synod” taking place in Germany proposes to call for binding changes to Church discipline and doctrine, the council being prepared in Australia has not yet offered specific change proposal to Church practices or discipline.
+But there’s an irony to the synods and councils taking place on the global stage right now: While the “synod” taking place in Germany proposes to call for binding changes to Church discipline and doctrine, the council being prepared in Australia has not yet offered specific change proposals to Church practices or discipline.
 The Vatican is presently investigating the proposals of the German synodal process, which Pope Francis has criticized repeatedly.